dyq0811/M-Dwarf-Radial-Velocity/README.md

-This is a modified version of Dr. Elisabeth R. Newton's program.
-Precision is improved. -- Yingqi Ding
+A modified and extended version of Dr. Elisabeth R. Newton's RV calculation program.
+Precision is improved and the uncertatinty calcuation function is added. -- Yingqi Ding

 # Absolute near-infared radial velocities